Justin Jefferson vs A.J Brown

 Average Targets per Game- Jefferson- 7.8 / A.J Brown- 7.6

-Finally onto the key point to this article, was Brown’s accusation that much of an over estimation or was there some substance behind it?
+Finally, onto the key point to this article, was Brown’s accusation that much of an overestimation or was there some substance behind it?
 Well Jefferson, as one would expect, had more targets during the season as he played two games more, playing sixteen games with one hundred and twenty-five compared to Brown’s one hundred and six in fourteen games.
-As we can see above, actually the averages per game are very similar, almost too close to put any real separation between them.
+As we can see above, actually the averages per game are very similar, almost too close to putting any real separation between them.
 Jefferson had a low of three targets in two games.
 They came back to back in the first two weeks of the season; you could say this was the unofficial pre-season for everyone, but especially for rookies like Jefferson.
-A.J’s season low came in the same game as we mentioned earlier, that loss to the Colts where he ‘only’ had four targets.
+A.J’s season-low came in the same game as we mentioned earlier, that loss to the Colts where he ‘only’ had four targets.
 This first glance at the statistics is not a good look for Brown’s statement.
 Highs next, Brown came up clutch for Ryan Tannehill and the Tennessee Titans in the final game of the regular season against Houston making the most of his eleven targets.

-This part of the comparison does seem to indicate Brown may have a point, Jefferson had seven games with double digit targets topped by a thirteen target game versus Carolina Panthers in a week eleven’s one point home victory.
+This part of the comparison does seem to indicate Brown may have a point, Jefferson had seven games with double-digit targets topped by a thirteen-target game versus Carolina Panthers in a week eleven’s one-point home victory.